-This general information is a starting point for the drafting of the appropriate outgoing MTA and will help speed the MTA process.
+This general information is a starting point for drafting of the appropriate MTA for outgoing materials and will help speed the MTA process.
 We will let you know when your outgoing MTA is completed.

 MTAs for human tissue must have protocol(s) reviewed by the Committee for the Protection of Human Subjects.